paulzfm/PhotonMapping/README.md

 Syntax for scene file is rather straightforward, see `scenes/` for some examples.

 Here, `samples` means how many samples do you want for each pixel, should be a squared positive integer.
+Fast render will be applied if this option is not specified.

 ## Documentation